 What happened?
 Because they were declared outside of a function

-are global variables.
+definition, x and y are global variables.
 But when we use var x

-is a local variable for testA
+inside of testA, x is a local variable for testA.

 The lesson is to always declare all of your variables at the top of the function.

-(Not a Number) is a value that results from some invalid
+NaNNaN (Not a Number) is a value that results from some invalid

 computation.
 For example: